Prostate cancer is a health concern with significant incidence.

 But, there is a major crossover in symptoms between benign conditions, like BPH and prostate carcinoma.
 This makes it very challenging to distinguish these two very different conditions.
 That’s where prostate cancer screening can help identify the problem.

 If a healthy adult suspects they may have this cancer, they can undergo prostate cancer screening.
 There are two tests that can identify the health issue.
 These are:

 DRE (digital rectal examination)

 DRE test is used to locate evidence of cancer.
 A healthcare provider will use a glove to insert a lubricated finger inside the rectum.
 This is meant to analyze the state of the prostate and find any abnormalities.

-Prostate-specific antigen testing can help with prostate cancer diagnosis.
-The test will measure the amount of non-cancerous and cancerous tissues in the prostate and help indicate prostate carcinoma in patients experiencing these symptoms.
+Prostate-specific antigen testing aids in diagnosing prostate cancer.
+The test measures the levels of non-cancerous and cancerous tissues in the prostate, assisting in identifying prostate carcinoma in patients with these symptoms.